Create an Account - Increase your productivity, customize your experience, and engage in information you care about.

 We are located at 901 NW 66th Avenue, Margate, Florida, and our hours of operation are from 7:00am until 6:00pm, Monday through Friday.
-The permit window is available from 7:30am until 5:30pm.
+The permit window is available from 7:30am until 5:30pm. and the Inspector Hours are from 7:00am until 5:00pm, Monday through Thursday.
 For the convenience of our customers, we do not close during lunch hours.

 You can apply for a permit by submitting the Building Permit Application, along with the required documents at the permitting window located at, 901 NW 66th Avenue, Margate, Florida .Please refer to the City of Margate Permitting Checklist.

 Yes, as long as you meet the Owner/Builder exemption.
 You must have proof of ownership of a one-family or two-family residence, and the residence must be used for your own use or occupancy.
 You cannot sell your house or duplex for one year after having a final inspection of any Owner/Builder permit.
 Please review Florida Statues 489.103(b)(7) for additional information.
 You will need to read, understand and sign an Owner/Builder Affidavit and Disclosure Statement.

 Yes.
 Go to Government, Departments and then Building Department.
 On the left hand side, click on Pay and Track Building Permits.
 From here, you can track Plan Review, view inspections results, and pay re-inspection fees.